wp-plugins/exnet-movies/Readme.txt

 Our plugin will automatically creates pages with required shortcodes to make it run: The second thing after installation is to configure your menu.
 You can do this by simply going to 'wp-admin->appearance->themes->menus'

 * Firt Page: "Watch Movies & TV Shows" Homepage with the tabs (recent/top rated/most commented/most links) - you can rename this page to any name.
-The most important thing is to keep the shortcode [exnet_generate_tabs] into post content.
+The most important thing is to keep the shortcode [themo_generate_tabs] into post content.

-* Second Page: "Search Movies & TV Shows This page is used for the search form to filter movies/tv shows by genre, kind, title, actor, etc. You can rename it, but keep the shortcode [exnet_movies] into post content
+* Second Page: "Search Movies & TV Shows This page is used for the search form to filter movies/tv shows by genre, kind, title, actor, etc. You can rename it, but keep the shortcode [themo_movies] into post content

 = Pages to Keep away from Menu =

-* exnet AJAX - Remove this page from menu (don't delete the actual wp page) -> It's used for the ajax star rating & pagination module.
+* WATCH MOVIE AJAX - Remove this page from menu (don't delete the actual wp page) -> It's used for the ajax star rating & pagination module.
-* exnet REDIRECT - Remove this page from menu (don't delete the actual wp page) -> It's used for the link redirection system.
+* WATCH MOVIE REDIRECT - Remove this page from menu (don't delete the actual wp page) -> It's used for the link redirection system.
 * Watch Online - Remove this page from menu (don't remove the actual wp page) -> It's used to show different "kinds" like Movies/Tv Shows with pagination.

 = Pagination Configuration =